-Then, I would like to thank the first user, an intensive test user, and a very kind English corrector: Nicole Spillane.
+Then, I would like to thank the first user, and an intensive test user: Nicole Spillane.

 1 Installation

 Of course, you can just put the two files luamesh.lua and luamesh.sty in the working directory, but it is not recommended.